hayat-se/C-Codes/README.md

 # C-Codes
-These all are my Codes when i was preparing for OOP Mid Paper , its not the all its n=only about 50
+These all are my Codes when I was preparing for OOP Mid Paper, its not the all its Aprox about 50%.